hkidd/CodeQuiz/README.md

 The main challenge for me in this assignment was to get all of the various functions working together properly, culminating in being able to save user scores.

 ## End result
-After much time and effort, my Formula 1 quiz is in an entirely functional state and saves the top three user scores to local storage.
+After much time and effort, my Formula 1 quiz is in an entirely functional state and saves the top three user scores (in order) to local storage.

 ## Made with the help and guidance of